Nyayic/fanny.hashnode.blog/cloctm73m000309lc0bgz6qi3.md

 **Q1.
 What are the most common CSS bugs developers face?** Common CSS bugs include misplaced semicolons, typographical errors, specificity conflicts, and cross-browser compatibility issues.

 **Q2.
-How can browser developer tools help with CSS debugging?** Browser developer tools allow you to inspect elements, edit CSS in real-time, and debug layout issues.
+How can browser developer tools help with CSS debugging?** Browser developer tools allow you to inspect elements, edit CSS in real time, and debug layout issues.

 **Q3.
 What are the benefits of using CSS linters?** CSS linters help maintain code consistency and catch common errors during development.